khanhnn20042002/cv20222/README.md

 # cv20222

-dependency: colab, google drive style_transfer.ipynb: implementation of 'A Neural Algorithm of Artistic Style'
+dependency: colab, google drive/n style_transfer.ipynb: implementation of 'A Neural Algorithm of Artistic Style'/n
-style: folder containing models from 'Perceptual Losses for Real-Time Style Transfer' use_model.ipynb: use models from style folder
+style: folder containing models from 'Perceptual Losses for Real-Time Style Transfer'/n use_model.ipynb: use models from style folder/n